sspirial/wall-of-developers/README.md

 # Wall of Developers

-This is the wall of developers, displaying some of the developers who were in SPHF
+This is the wall of developers, displaying some of the developers who were in SPHF (Swahilipot Hub Foundation)